tfl-php-scripts/listing-admin/README.md

 Please follow the instructions carefully.
 A lot of issues were caused by users having incorrect config files.

 That's it!
-Should you encounter any problems, please create an issue (
-here: https://gitlab.com/tfl-php-scripts/listing-admin/-/issues), and I will try to solve it if I can.
-You can also report an issue via contact form: http://contact.robotess.net?box=scripts&subject=Issue+with+Listing+Admin.
+Should you encounter any problems, please create an issue [here](https://gitlab.com/tfl-php-scripts/listing-admin/-/issues), and I will try and solve it if I can.
+You can also report an issue via [contact form](http://contact.robotess.net?box=scripts&subject=Issue+with+Listing+Admin).
 Please note that I don't support fresh installations, only those that were upgraded from old version.